 Botstrapping and cross-compiling

-Maybe it’s me, but I like to know the environment I work in and add facilities for helping in my daily workflows.
+Maybe it’s me, but I like to know the environment I work in and add facilities for making my daily workflows easier.
 I have more than 50 executables (mostly shell script) under

 ~/bin, some are used daily, others once or twice a year.
 The main advantage is that for both cases, shell scripts provide very good documentation of how I do accomplish specific tasks.

-So when I get a new device, a new environment, or when I have to work from a different workstation, one of the first things I do is looking around what’s available and eventually add those little programs I find so useful.
+So when I get a new device, a new environment, or when I have to work from a different workstation, one of the first things I do is to look around and see what’s available and eventually add those little programs I find so useful.

 In some environments, some policies do not allow installing new programs, downloading executables, or using USB drives.

 Fortunately, both Windows and POSIX-based systems have shells, and I am still allowed to open a text editor and save textual files.

 While the language given by the shell is not always ideal, it is possible to write many utilities with it.
 If lucky, it is possible to let do the hard work to external programs and just glue them together.

-This is coincidentally part of the Unix philosophy; provides little specialized tools that can be put together easily.
+This is coincidentally part of the Unix philosophy; which provides little specialized tools that can be put together easily.

 Normally one should take advantage of programs available on the systems, most scripts just call some programs and glue them together.
 Of course, being able to install third-party programs makes everything easier, why reinvent the wheel if there is not enough time?

 But this year I had to work in a (for me) new environment.
 A Linux distribution, missing most of the